Hmay61/ajax_talk_room/README.md

 A part function of the talk room.

+1: No freshing page when you send new message.

-You can send the message, the message will show up immediately.
+2: You can send the message, the message will show up immediately.

 But I haven't finished the function who will send the message yet.